antoniablair/react-weather/README.md

 ## Weather app

 A basic React app that can fetch the weather from Open Weather API.
+[Check it out on Heroku.](https://protected-hamlet-67701.herokuapp.com/)

 In order to run the app locally, you will need to add an environment variable REACT_APP_WEATHER_API_KEY.
 Alternatively, use the file weatherData.js to load some faux data.